 Karen Kelley, PE

 Karen Kelley is a senior water resources engineer specializing in the developing and application of 3D numerical models of groundwater systems in complex and industrial settings.
-For 25 years, Karen has been providing her clients with technical and litigation support to help them make informed decisions in the areas of groundwater contamination and toxic tort liability.
+For over 25 years, Karen has been providing her clients with technical and litigation support to help them make informed decisions in the areas of groundwater contamination and toxic tort liability.
 Karen’s past involvement in the conversion of a coastal embayment to a freshwater drinking water supply reservoir at the Republic of Singapore’s Marina Barrage has included water quality modeling and reservoir management.
 And through her work as CDM Smith’s R&D coordinator, Karen is committed to continually evolving and seeking out innovative ways to apply new technologies to our client’s technical challenges.

 What inspires you?
 The energy and enthusiasm of my colleagues for not only delivering technical excellence, but providing the best value for our clients.
 We are always striving to provide a thoughtful and meaningful work product.